Jessa Duggar Seewald Reveals Spurgeon Is A Fan Of Snow And Hot Chocolate, Henry Not So Much

 Jessa Duggar Seewald has posted a series of photos and videos that may just melt your heart.
 Arkansas doesn’t get much snow during the winter so when it does, it’s a huge event.
-The reality star and her husband, Ben Seewald, enjoyed a little family time, and some time in the snow, with their two boys, Spurgeon and Henry, over the weekend.
+The reality star and her husband, Ben Seewald, enjoyed a little family time and some time in the snow with their two boys, Spurgeon and Henry, over the weekend.

 Jessa, who is expecting her third child this spring, delighted Duggar fans with clips on Instagram of her two curly-haired boys.
 These two are showing their own unique likes and dislikes already.
-Apparently, they have complete opposite views on the wintry weather that struck their backyard.
+Apparently, they have completely opposite views on the wintry weather that struck their backyard.
 There was just a light dusting of snow on the grass, but it was enough to make Spurgeon happy, but his little brother wasn’t a big fan of the white stuff.

 Spurgeon is seen in one of the video clips walking around in the snow.
 He was kind of amazed by it.
 However, Henry was ready to go inside as soon as he experienced the coldness of it all.
 Jessa shared a photo of the little guy wailing as he stood there in his cold weather gear.
 She explained that her youngest lasted about a minute and then wanted to go back inside.